ECMWFCode4Earth/Challenges_2026/README.md

 ## Challenges 2026

-There are four challenge streams:
+There are four challenge streams.
+Please refer to each challenge for details on eligibility:

 <img src='./stream 1.png ' alt='ESoWC 2022' align='left' width='8%'></img>